Get an amazing view of the Chattahoochee Valley on the 180-foot-long Swing-a-Long Bridge at Rock City Gardens. Photo by @alannakouri

 - the 270-foot-long swinging bridge over the Toccoa River near Blue Ridge.

 The swinging bridge near Blue Ridge is more than safe and connects a wonderful hiking path on the Benton MacKaye Trail.
 Come early for one of the first-come, first-served camping spots along the river.
 Bring your kayak or canoe and slip it in the water for a fun paddle.

 Photo: Engelheim Vineyards in Ellijay, Georgia

 More than 20 wineries stretch across North Georgia, including six wineries in Ellijay alone.
 Each vineyard has its own special character, and many offer live music, tastings and other entertainment.
-The best way to see them all is during the Wine Highway Weekends in March.
-What started as a weekend of fun has now been extended to the entire week.
+Want someone else to do the driving?
+Hop aboard a mini-coach with VIP Southern Tours for a full day of wine tasting and tours.

 Catch a movie at one of Georgia's last drive-in theaters

 Fly fish in the Trout Capital of Georgia